 When you have 100bb or more, the blinds and antes are insignificant to your stack and are much less of a concern than when you're short stacked.
-This means that there is no need to go crazy trying to steal the pot preflop and you should focus on playing a tight-aggressive strategy to exploit the players who are playing too loose.
+This means there is no need to go crazy trying to steal the pot preflop and you should focus on playing a tight-aggressive strategy to exploit the players who are playing too loose.

 Mid Stack (50BB MTT Strategy)